cqfn/kaicode.github.io/pages/index.md

   * Bug tracking
   * CI/CD

-It doesn't matter how popular is your product and what programming language do you use.
+It doesn’t matter how popular your product is or what programming language you use.

-We reserve the right to reject any product without any explanation.
+We reserve the right to reject any product without explanation.

 # Rewards